|Copyright © 2005– by|

 half-open file - a file which contains a pawn of one color but no pawn of the opposite color.
 The file is half-open to the side without a pawn on that file.
 Half-open files are often occupied by the major pieces (see "battery attack") as they are excellent avenues of direct attack against the enemy pawn formation.
 A backward pawn on a half-open file is vulnerable to capture and therefore a positional liability.

 hang - when a player lets a piece "hang" it means the piece is left undefended and liable to capture.
 Sometimes a hanging piece is the objective of the opponent's combination.
 Among amateurs, a hanging piece is quite often the result of inattention (see "en prise," "chess blindness".)

 hanging pawns (hanging phalanx) - are a pair of pawns side by side but separated from any other pawns of the same color.
 Since they cannot be defended by adjacent pawns, they are often targets for attack.
 Once one of them advances, defended by the other pawn, the rear pawn becomes especially vulnerable.
 When hanging pawns have thus formed a chain, squares immediately in from of them are likewise weak and make excellent outposts for enemy pieces.
 Hanging pawns that are not properly restrained are free to advance, often gaining control of much space and providing the basis for an attack (see "pawn storm.")

 heavy pieces - queens and rooks (see "major pieces.")

-hole - a square in a pawn formation that can no longer be defended by a pawn.
-Such squares are vulnerable to occupation by enemy pieces (see also "outpost", "outpost square" and "weak square complex".)
+hole - a square in a pawn formation that cannot be defended by another pawn.
+Such squares are vulnerable to occupation by enemy pieces (see also "blockade", "outpost", "outpost square" and "weak square complex".)